2023 Guangzhou car attack: Reactions

-After the incident, citizens went to a station near the scene of the incident to lay flowers in mourning.
+After the attack, citizens went to a station near the scene to lay flowers in mourning.

-Guangzhou police were criticized by the public for referring to the incident as a traffic accident.
+Guangzhou police were criticized by the public for referring to the attack as a traffic accident.
 Some accused them of attempting to downplay the severity of the attack.
 The incident became a top trending topic on Weibo and other Chinese social media platforms.
 However, posts and comments relating to the attack were removed 24 hours later, leading to censorship allegations against Weibo.